 This is just one of many cases where upper cervical chiropractic care has helped people regain their health after enduring a trauma.
 This shows a definite connection between migraines and head or neck trauma.
 Along with this case study, 100 additional patients were observed.
 They all had migraines and were all given care similar to what this woman had.
 Most of them saw their headaches go away, while all of them saw an improvement in the severity and intensity of their migraines.

 Upper cervical chiropractors have been seeing positive results in caring for the migraine patients for many years.
 When you endure a blow to your head or neck, it is very likely that a misalignment will occur.
 This can happen even if the trauma you experienced was mild.
 Something as simple as a trip and fall or mild whiplash can cause a problem.
 We focus on making sure the top two bones of the neck are in alignment.
-The C1 and C2 vertebrae were created as a protection for the brainstem.
-But they can cause it to be stressed and even malfunction if they become misaligned.
+The C1 and C2 vertebrae provide protection for the brainstem.
+But they can put it under stress and cause it to malfunction if they move out of alignment.